-8 Ways Prince Harry & Meghan Markle Broke Tradition At Their Wedding
+8 Ways Prince Harry And Meghan Markle Broke Tradition At Their Wedding

 Karen Gibson and The Kingdom Choir’s rendition of “Stand By Me” may be one of the most beautiful songs ever performed at any wedding, ever.
 It was also the first time a gospel choir ever performed at a royal wedding, according to Fast Company.

-3. The Bridesmaids And Pageboys Came From Meghan AND Harry’s Circles
+3. The Bridesmaids And Pageboys Came From Meghan and Harry’s Circles

-Ordinarily the bridesmaids and pageboys at a Royal Wedding will all be children connected in some way to the Royal Family, according to Town and Country.
+Ordinarily the bridesmaids and pageboys at a royal wedding will all be children connected in some way to the royal family, according to Town and Country.
 Not this time: three of the six bridesmaids and two of the four page boys (an even split) were in some way connected to Meghan.
-That includes Brian and John Mulroney, the show-stealing seven-year-old twin sons of Meghan’s friend Jessica Mulroney.
+That includes Brian and John Mulroney, the show-stealing 7-year-old twin sons of Meghan’s friend, Jessica Mulroney.

 One of the seven-year-old Mulroney twins stole the best picture prize of the entire #RoyalWeddding.
 He couldn’t contain his excitement when the fanfare sounded.
 This is the face he gave at the opening notes of the fanfare.
 Pure joy! pic.twitter.com/869n2FffWJ